 How to talk to preschoolers about race:

-It is never too young to talk with kids about race.
+It is never too early to talk with kids about race.
 In fact, the sooner you start the better.
 Kids as young as six months begin to notice race.
-However, by the age of twelve, children become “set in their beliefs”.
-The good news is, you have twelve years to raise empathetic, racially aware children.
-The bad news is, if you do nothing, they will form those beliefs anyway, based on the world around them.
-Be proactive, teach your kids about race before the world does.
+By the age of twelve, children become “set in their beliefs”.
+Which means you have a mere twelve years to raise empathetic, racially aware children.
+If you wait around until they are “old enough to get it”, you just might wait too long.
+Be proactive, start teaching your kids about race today.

 Tip 2: Don’t Scold, Ask Questions